isomerpages/moe-northshorepri/_departments/CCE/Education and Career Guidance.md

 * Discovering purpose - Who am I?
 Nurture students' self-awareness to support them in discovering how they can meaningfully play a part in their community.
 * Exploring opportunities - Where do I want to go?
-Develop students' self-directedness and confidence to explore and leverage education and career opportunities while respecting the value of all occupations..
+Develop students' self-directedness and confidence to explore and leverage education and career opportunities while respecting the value of all occupations.
+* Staying relevant - How do I get there?
+Build students' adaptability and resilience to embrace the need for lifelong learning.